Victoria Legal Aid

 Assessment orders

-• you need treatment to prevent serious harm to yourself, serious deterioration in your mental or physical health, or serious harm to another person
+• a serious deterioration in your mental or physical health, or

 • if an order is made, then you can be assessed

-• there is no less restrictive means available to assess you including if you can be treated as a voluntary patient.
+• there is no less restrictive means available to assess you.

-The order allows an authorised psychiatrist examine you to decide if you have a mental illness and require compulsory treatment under a temporary treatment order.
+The order allows for an authorised psychiatrist to examine you to decide if you have a mental illness and require compulsory tretment under a temporary treatment order.

 You can be examined: